Reach the Gay & Lesbian Community

 Whatever your organization does, the key to effective Interpersonal Marketing is starting with a good story, told by the creative.
 With Pink Banana Media's team of experts, we can get you there.
 Innovative and engaging content such as blogs, photos and videos can work for you by being shared, liked, commented, re-Tweeted, etc. This is what gives your messaging, products, services - and ultimately, your brand - the visibility you need!

 Here at Pink Banana Media, our method is simple.
 We employ blog technology as our primary content/touch point, distributing your message both directly through our network of LGBT websites, as well as social media links on Facebook, Twitter and more.
 These blog entries will have direct links to your product/service/event and can include photos and video, both linked and embedded (if you have an existing blog or website posts, we may use those instead).
 Our social media promotion will include distribution through what we find as the most influential social media fan/business pages and individuals that are directly related to your product/service/event.
+The entire campaign is MOBILE OPTIMIZED via our network of websites, blog entry, e-mail marketing piece and via social media.

 Online User Engagement is the top priority.
 Engaged users are users who read this blog entry then react.
 They comment on the blog, post it on Twitter and/or Facebook, or write about it on their own blog.
 These kinds of reactions are important because they dramatically expand a blog entry's reach.
 If you have 10 readers who read your post but don't react, you'll reach 10 people.
 If you have 10 readers who post your article on Twitter where they're followed by 100 people, you'll reach 1,000 people.
 Engagement is desirable for traditional media, but since traditional media's revenue comes from traffic, their focus is on page views and unique visitors.
 Our focus is on reach!